The theme was definately digital. Digital Snakes, Digital Consoles, everything. The links on this page go to pictures I took

 Mayhem...but I like tape and sharpies...there so 20th century

-theatre.
+We just got a TT24 installed in our theatre.
 It's extremely flexible, and pretty easy to use compared to some other digital models.
 It doesn't have a VGA output on it, but you can connect it to your computer via USB and have the TT Control program give you a nice high res extension to the tiny touch screen.
 It's also really nice to directly input EQ parameters into the 4-band parametric in TT Control.
 The layout hasn't bugged me too much, it just takes some getting used to.
 I get to do the first real show with it later this month.

 The TT24 has given me more DSP than I know what to do with!
 Full dynamics, effects, and 4-band parametric is spoiling me!